Chapter 64 BWV 131 Aus der Tiefen rufe ich, Herr, zu dir

 A change of mood and tempo announces the new line of text----Lord, hear my voice and let Your ears attend to my declared entreaty!
 And clearly Bach does not view this as a mealy-mouthed, timorous plea to the Almighty.
 This is an appeal amounting almost to a demand, not so much ′hear me please′ but ′take note of my request!′ The music is rhythmic and insistent, constantly veering between communal and individual expressions of supplication.
 In the first tutti entries (bar 57 and 59), the soprano plea is set to a rising scale, glancing, perhaps, towards the Divine Throne.

 Thence (bar 63) they adopt a repeated-note motive which is even more persistent and adamant.

-Altos then sopranos, followed by tenors and basses in quick succession all join in, culminating in the broken melisma on Flehens----(from bar 88 and again at 92).
+Altos then sopranos, followed by tenors and basses in quick succession culminate in the broken melisma on Flehens----(from bar 88 and again at 92).
 The sense of urgency is sustained in the short coda with the flickering of a tiny three-note motive between oboe and strings, leading us directly into the second movement.